We had the opportunity to sit down with some of the ladies of indi chocolate and learn all about what it takes to make chocolate in Seattle!

 In the beginning indi chocolate was not the robust store they are now.
 Erin started out selling her chocolate cocoa butter lotion at a small pop-up shop.
 This allowed her to raise money for the storefront in Pike Place Market and to buy the pricey machines you need in order to make chocolate.

 So why the name indi chocolate?

 It pays tribute to two things.
 Erin’s oldest daughter is named India and because of her curiosity before that trip to Belize Erin has been making chocolate ever since.
 Secondly, it recognizes the nature of the business.
 It is an independently owned and operated small batch chocolate shop.

 What kind of an operation do you have here?

 indi chocolate is direct trade and gluten, soy, and dairy free.
-Most of the chocolate has three simple ingredients to make sure the taste of the bean is front and center.
-Other than Theo's, indi chocolate is the only bean-to-bar operation in Seattle.
+Most of the chocolate has three simple ingredients to make sure the taste of the bean is front and center. indi chocolate is one of the only bean-to-bar operations in Seattle.